-The Board of Governors, by statute, has statewide responsibility for approving all new instructional noncredit programs in community colleges.
+The Board of Governors, by statute, has statewide responsibility for approving and chaptering all new instructional noncredit programs in community colleges.
 This mandate is one of the earliest and most basic legislative charges to the Board.
-Before 1968, approval of programs for junior colleges was the responsibility of the State Board of Education.
-When the Board of Governors of the California Community Colleges was created by the Legislature in 1968, this responsibility was transferred to the new board.
-It is now contained in Education Code section 70901:
+California Education Code Title 3, Division 7, Part 43, California Community Colleges, lays out the requirements of the Board of Governors, the district governing boards, and other agencies as determined by law, including curriculum responsibilities: